 - 3.1.1.
-This section applies for LEED, which require compliance with ASHRA/IESNA 90.1.
+This section applies for LEED, which requires compliance with ASHRAE/IESNA 90.1.
 ASHRA/IESNA 90.1, section on "Lighting" sets minimum interior and exterior lighting power densities and minimum requirements for lighting controls.
+Refer to the newest version of LEED certification published by the Canada Green Building Council (CaGBC) for a full list of requirements.
+In the event of conflicts between ASHARE 90.1 and Metrolinx requirements, the Metrolinx Standards shall govern.

 - 3.1.2.
 Controls include: Local switches, occupancy sensors, and daylight-harvesting controls can be used to meet the requirements of LEED.
 However, the use of task lighting may also be required, depending on the type of lighting system used on the project.
 Occupancy sensors and daylight-harvesting controls can be combined with other energy-conserving measures to meet the requirements of LEED Occupancy sensors.

 - 3.1.3.
-Power supply components:
+Power supply components

 - a) Relays.

 - b) Supply wiring.

 - c) Control wiring.

 - d) Control panels.

 - e) Hubs and Electronic network switches.

 - f) Addressable devices, wired, wireless and POE where permitted by Code.

+- 3.1.4.
+Extra Materials

+- a) Provide as spare parts two (2) of each type and model of sensor, power pack, slave relay.

+- 3.1.5.
+External power supply shall be 120 or 208 Vac, 60 Hz, with the following characteristics:

+- a) Secondary output 24 VDC, 100 mA minimum; and

+- b) Transformer and contact closure relay in single unit.

+- 3.1.6.
+Relays

+- a) Contacts: NEMA ICS 2; Form C